-An enthusiastic team of local volunteers, led by manager Bliss Marshall, are here to meet all your everyday shopping needs – and more.
-With hundreds of food and household products available every day, plus local crafts and gifts, plant sales, an outreach post office, dry cleaning collection service and newspapers – a full service village shop.
+Staffed by an enthusiastic and knowledgeable team of local volunteers, led by manager Bliss Marshall, the Community Shop is there to meet everyday shopping needs – and good deal more.
+With hundreds of food and household products, local crafts and gifts, plant sales, an outreach post-office, dry cleaning collection service and newspapers – it is a full service village shop.

 The Coddenham Country Club is a ‘community hub’ completely run by volunteers for the benefit of local people and the wider surrounding villages.
 The Club runs on a completely not-for-profit basis.
 A minimal family or individual, or family, membership fee is charged on an annual basis.
 In addition the bar the club has a full size snooker table, pool table and darts.
 The Club also runs regular events such as bingo, photography competitions, currey nights, fish and chip suppers and more.

 For more information, including opening hours and events, please visit the Country Club Facebook page or call 01449 760577